Section Two: The Personal Characteristics of a Godly Life.

 THE ACHIEVER (Enneagram #3)

-The Heart Triad: feeling-driven, shame-based, decisions from the heart, feeling-oriented, people-focused, moving toward others.
+The Heart Triad: Feeling-oriented. feeling-driven, emotionally-centered, decisions from the heart, people-focused.
 When encountering life, the first reaction is to feel something.
-Tends to be overly emotional.
+Tends to feel before doing or thinking.
 Shame is always waiting beneath the surface.

 #3’s are self-assured, attractive, and charming.
 Ambitious, competent, and energetic, they can also be status-conscious and highly driven for advancement.
 They are diplomatic and poised, but can also be overly concerned with their image and what others think of them.
 They typically have problems with workaholism and competitiveness.
 At their Best: self-accepting, authentic, everything they seem to be—role models who inspire others.